giancosta86/ethereal/README.md

 ### Modules

+- [command](command.elv): data and exception capturing for commands and blocks, plus inspection functions.

 - [curl](curl.elv): utilities for the `curl` command-line client.

 - [diff](diff.elv): easy way to apply the **diff** system command to two arbitrary values.